top of page

 What else can you do to destress?

 • Identify Stressors: What specific situations or tasks are causing the most stress?
-Can you delegate, eliminate, or streamline some of them?
+Can you delegate or eliminate some of them?

 • Set Boundaries: Learn to say "no" to requests that drain your energy.
-It's okay to prioritize your well-being.
+Prioritize your well-being.

 • Move Your Body: Exercise is a natural stress reliever.
 Find a physical activity you enjoy, whether hiking, a yoga sesh, or a brisk walk.